Jaay7/MyApplication/README.md

 # MyApplication
-This is a basic chat application. firebase
+This is a basic chat application using Android Studio with Firebase as backend